Siniša Stanković: Biography

-Stanković was born in Zajecar, Kingdom of Serbia and died in Belgrade, SFR Yugoslavia.
+Stanković was born in Zaječar, Kingdom of Serbia and died in Belgrade, SFR Yugoslavia.
 He graduated from the University of Belgrade and Grenoble University.
 As a prominent biologist, he became member of the Serbian Academy of Sciences and Arts.
 He was founder of Institute for ecology and biogeography, and director of the Biological Institute of Serbia.
 He had a long career in the Serbian and Yugoslav communist parties.
 During the Second World War he was member of communist Partisan movement.

-One species of pseudoscorpion is named after him as (lat. neobisium stankovici).
+One species of pseudoscorpion is named after him as (lat.
+Neobisium stankovici).